Belle Davis

-Belle Davis (April 28, 1874 – in or after 1938) was an American choreographer, dancer and singer who became famous in the United Kingdom prior to World War I. She was in a group called the "Octoroons" in America and moved to Great Britain in 1902, where she toured accompanied by young African American boys.
+Belle Davis (April 28, 1874 – in or after 1938) was an American choreographer, dancer and singer who became famous in the United Kingdom prior to World War I. She was in a group called the "Octoroons" in America and moved to Great Britain in 1902, where she toured accompanied by young African-American boys.
 She has been said to be the first black woman to make a recording.

 Life

 Davis was born in 1874, likely in New Orleans (although some note her being a Chicagoan).
-In 1891 she joined the new burlesque "Creole Show" at Sam T. Jack's Opera House, and toured on Jack's circuit.
+In 1891, she joined the new burlesque "Creole Show" at Sam T. Jack's Opera House, and toured on Jack's circuit.

-Davis toured Europe from about 1901 until World War I and many other places around the world.
 She was among the first wave of black American performers to capture the attention of European audiences.
-Belle Davis also performed in the US, in places like Philadelphia at the Park Theatre on Broad Street and Keith’s on Chestnut Street.
-She frequently performed at several East End theatres and music halls including Hackney Empire, Stratford East, East Ham Place, and the Mile in Paragon.
+She went to Britain in 1897 with the revue "Oriental America".
+Davis also performed in the US, in places including Philadelphia at the Park Theatre on Broad Street and Keith's on Chestnut Street.

+Having been booked on a tour of Britain's music hall theaters, Davis was on board the SS St. Paul that sailed from New York Harbor on June 5, 1901, bound for Southampton, England.
+From 1901 until World War I, she toured Europe and many other places around the world.
+She performed at several East End of London theatres and music halls, including the Hackney Empire, Stratford East, East Ham Place, and the Mile End Paragon.
 She was in a group called the "Octoroons" in America before she moved to Britain in 1901.
 She was said to be licensed by the US government to bring child performers to Britain.
 Some were known to exploit orphans in this way, but Davis was noted for her role as their guardian.